 In this study, researchers from Westmead Institute for Medical Research NSW genetically modified piglets, between 1 -5 days of age, to remove a specific molecule to make them produce human proteins that regulate the immune system.
 They then used these modified pig islet cells to treat diabetes in baboons that had been given drugs to suppress their immune system and render them diabetic.
 The baboons received a certain number of islet cells based on their weight.

-Seventy donor piglets were used for 6 transplants into five diabetic-induced baboons
+Donor piglets were used in transplants into five diabetic-induced baboons

 After the transplant, the baboons became independent of insulin injections within a few months and remained so for an average of about a year.
 After the experiments, all baboons were killed (up to almost 2 years later in some cases).
 Biopsies of the baboons’ livers showed that the transplanted islet cells (clusters of cells in the pancreas that produce hormones) were functioning properly and there was no evidence of inflammation or immune response against the pig cells.
 The immune-suppressing drugs used in the study prevented the baboons from developing antibodies against the pig cells.
 However, the compound (CD154) relied upon in the experiment is not available for clinical use due to the risk of potentially fatal thromboembolic (obstruction of blood vessel) complications.